ZJLi2013/av_papers_collection/README.md

 ### Tracking & Prediction in 3D

+* exploring the limitations of behavior cloning for autonomous driving (2019)

+* CenterTrack: Tracking objects as points (2020, UT Austin)

 * 3D Mutli-Object Tracking (AB3DMOT): a baseline and new evaluation metrics (2020, CMU)
     * lidar 3D detector + 3D Kalman filter and Hungarian algorithm to state estimation